solo-io/gloo/devel/contributing/conventions.md

 - Go source files and directories use underscores, not dashes.
     - Package directories should generally avoid using separators as much as possible.
 When package names are multiple words, they usually should be in nested subdirectories.
 - Document directories and filenames should use dashes rather than underscores.

+### VSCode-specific conventions
+VSCode supports section marking by adding comments prefixed with `MARK:`.

+These marks will also show up on the [VSCode minimap](https://code.visualstudio.com/docs/getstarted/userinterface#_minimap).

+Ideally files, methods, and functions are factored to be concise and easily parseable by reading.
+However, in circumstances that require long files etc., `MARK:` comments are a good way of providing helpful high-level indicators of where you are while navigating a file.
+Be sure to not abuse them!